21121995q/pet_projects/youtube-sentiment-analysis/readme.md

 # Getting Started

-To run this project, ensure you have the necessary dependencies installed and insert your YouTube Data API key into the app.py file.
+insert your YouTube Data API key into the app.py file.